-QNB Capital continues to be mandated on high profile transactions involving Qatar, supporting QNB's market-leading position in the area of corporate finance, financial and strategic advisory services.
-Since its establishment, QNB Capital has advised on most of the largest debt and equity transactions involving Qatar, including acting as a joint lead manager in connection with a number of sovereign and corporate bond offerings totalling over U.S.\$22 billion over the last five years.
-In June 2014, QNB Capital acted as a joint lead manager for the Republic of Kenya's U.S.\$2 billion inaugural bond issuance.
-In addition, QNB Capital was the lead financial advisor for the U.S.\$885 million initial public offering of Mesaieed Petrochemical Holding Company that was listed on the QSE in February 2014.
-QNB Capital has also provided financial advice in connection with the merger of a number of Qatar-based entities, including the sale of QP's Amwaj operation to Gulf International Services in 2012.
-In addition, QNB Capital advised on the merger between Qatar Navigation and Qatar Shipping in 2009 and 2010, one of the largest public company mergers ever undertaken in Qatar.
-QNB Capital also advised Vodafone Qatar on a U.S.\$1.0 billion initial public offering in April 2009, which was one of the largest equity raisings in the region.
-In the first half of 2013, QNB Capital advised the QNB Group on its acquisition of NSGB (now QNB ALAHLI), and in September 2014, QNB Capital advised the QNB Group in its acquisition of a minority stake in Ecobank.
-During 2015, QNB Capital has been providing financial and strategic advisory services to a number of Oatari companies across various mandates, including companies considering an initial public offering, a cross-border acquisition in the hospitality sector and capital restructuring for a manufacturing company.
-QNB believes that the increasingly important role that Qatar plays internationally, coupled with global appetite for investing in the GCC (and Qatar in particular) and the MENA region, will provide increased opportunities for QNB Capital to create new revenue streams.
+ONB Capital continues to be mandated on high-profile transactions, supporting ONB's market-leading position in the area of corporate finance and financial and strategic advisory services.
+Since its establishment as the investment banking arm of QNB, QNB Capital has advised on most of the largest debt and equity transactions involving Qatar, including acting as a joint lead manager in connection with a number of sovereign and corporate bond offerings totalling over U.S.\$31 billion over the last five years.
+In June 2016, QNB Capital acted as a joint lead manager for the State of Qatar's U.S.\$9 billion triple tranche bond issuance, the largest bond issuance in the MENA region to date.
+In addition, ONB Capital has acted as a joint lead manager on four other bond and sukuk transactions totalling U.S.\$2.5 billion in 2016 to date.
+QNB Capital has also provided financial advice in connection with the merger of a number of Qatar-based entities, including the sale of QP's Amwaj operation to Gulf International Services and on the merger between Qatar Navigation and Oatar Shipping, one of the largest public company mergers ever undertaken in Oatar.
+ONB Capital was also the lead financial advisor for the U.S.\$885 million initial public offering of Mesaieed Petrochemical Holding Company that was listed on the QSE in 2014.
+During 2016, QNB Capital advised the QNB Group on its successful acquisition of Finansbank A.Ş. (now known as QNB Finansbank) in Turkey, a transaction with a value of EUR 2.71 billion (QR11.0 billion).
+QNB Capital continues to provide financial and strategic advisory services to a number of Qatari companies across various mandates, including companies considering an initial public offering, a cross-border acquisition in the hospitality sector, capital restructuring for a manufacturing company and advising government-related entities on utilising publicprivate partnership models for large scale projects based in Qatar.
+QNB believes that the increasingly important role that Qatar plays internationally, coupled with global appetite for investing in the GCC (and Oatar in particular) and the MENA region, will provide increased opportunities for ONB Capital to create new revenue streams.